ding-lab/CromwellRunner/example_workflows/README.md

 Example workflows are in this directory.
 These can be used for development or as starting points for production runs

-* tindaisy - variant caller
+* TinDaisy - variant caller
-* restart - restarting of tindaisy run from before merge step
+* TinDaisy.restart - restarting of tindaisy run from before merge step
 * SomaticSV - running SomaticSV pipeline instead of TinDaisy

 What's in here: